About May Day

-In many countries it is celebrated as part of a one to three day holiday.
+In many countries, it is celebrated as part of a one to three-day holiday.
 Of particular note, it is not a national holiday in the United States, except in Hawaii where it is known as “Hawaiian Lei Day“.

-In about 140 countries, May Day is also Labor Day, and is a worker’s holiday.
-In many of these countries, the Labor Day holiday is on May 1 unless it falls on a Saturday or Sunday, when it is held on the following Monday.
-Only three countries, the United States, Canada and Bermuda observe Labor Day in September.
+In about 140 countries, May Day is also Labor Day and is a worker’s holiday.
+In many of these countries, the Labor Day holiday is on May 1 unless it falls on a Saturday or Sunday when it is held on the following Monday.
+Only three countries, the United States, Canada, and Bermuda observe Labor Day in September.

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day, observance, or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day in May is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a regular basis.
-At Holiday Insights, we strive to thoroughly research and report details of each one as completely and accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new.
+People and organizations are creating new holidays regularly.
+May holidays are no exception.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.